 Instructions for Poster Presenters

 The poster should be A0 International Size of 1189 mm X 841 mm (46.8" High by 33.1" Wide).
 Bring your own pushpins or Velcro to affix your poster to this space.
-International Healthcare Summit - 2017 will not be providing supplies.
+Annual Summit on Surgery and Anesthesia - 2019 will not be providing supplies.

 Please note: Due to fire regulations, we will be unable to place any tables or chairs in front of the poster boards.
 In addition, electrical hook-ups will not be allowed.